Naveen-Pal/portfolio/src/pages/blogs/bas.md

 Later on this vulnerability got fixed and they removed the service from the 81 port.

-What I got after reporting this vulnerbility is not just a "Thank You" reply but the motivation to always keep trying, learning, hunting bugs and reporting more bugs.
+After reporting this vulnerbility, I got motivation to always keep trying, learning, hunting bugs and reporting more bugs.
 The feeling of reporting first bug was so amazing.
 Below is the admin page of BAS that I had access to.

 <img src="/post/bas-admin-page.png" width="700"/>

-This was just the beginning.
-I started finding new bugs on different IITGN sites

 Bye,<br>
 Happy Hacking